List of content you will read in this article:

 pip install package_name

 This command scans for the mentioned package in PyPI.
 As soon as it finds the package, it downloads and installs it.
-Now, it depends on which version either Python pip or Python3-pip, you’re working with.
+It depends on which version, either Python pip or Python3-pip, you’re working with.

 Here is a step-by-step guide to the whole process screenshot.